RenatodaCostaSantos/RenatodaCostaSantos/README.md

 <img align="right" width="300" src="git3.jpg">

-I am a doctor in physics and data scientist.
-I was a postdoctoral fellow at the University of Cape Town in South Africa for three years and had a semester experience as a lecturer at the Federal University of Itajuba in Brazil in 2021.
-I am currently working as a data scientist at Kunumi.
+I hold a Ph.D. in Physics and am currently a Data Scientist at Kunumi Institute.
+Previously, I spent three years as a postdoctoral fellow at the University of Cape Town (South Africa) and served as a semester lecturer at the Federal University of Itajuba (Brazil) in 2021.

 - 👯  I’m looking to collaborate on data analysis projects, machine learning, or software engineering.
 - 📡 How to reach me: connect with me at [LinkedIn](https://www.linkedin.com/feed/)